Jean198/identity-app/README.md

 ### Challenges I had
--When I first read the task, the use of REGEX was the first thing I thought of for string validation, but as I kept reading the task, I realised that maybe REGEX is not the option for this task!.
+-When I first read the task, the use of REGEX was the first thing I thought of for string validation, but as I kept reading the task, I realised that maybe REGEX is not the option for this task!
+I had to do some recap for Javascript classes, and spent some time trying to figure out the best way to parse the string.

+- The use of the word "class" in the task has been a bit confusing for me.
+I could maybe have understood the task quickly if I was asked to implement a "function" !.

 -The url-parse extracts the scheme with colon(:), so for simplicity, I made the valid scheme *visma-identity:*

 ### Improvements that can be made
 -Maybe a parameter for identifying the user could be added to the string(ex: visma-identity://login?source=severa&userId=123).
 Right now there is no way to identify who wants to login.

-### Compromises

 ## Development tools

-- Nodejs with JavaScript
+- **Nodejs with JavaScript**

-- url-parse
-- prompt-sync
+- **url-parse**(node): module to convert a string/url into an object with several properties.

+- **prompt-sync**: Used to prompt inputs

 - VSCode